-The Group's technical provisions as reported under IFRS are revalued under Solvency II requirements.
-The best estimate technical provisions comprise of the claims provision and premium provision arising from the Core operation of the Solo Undertaking.
+Technical provisions as reported under IFRS are revalued under Solvency II requirements.
+The best estimate technical provisions comprise of the claims provision and premium provision.

 The claims provision is the discounted best estimate of cash flows relating to past claim events that occurred before the valuation date, whether reported or not.
 The cash flows include: future cash flows resulting from past claims events (including salvage and subrogation) and cash flows arising from allocated and unallocated expenses in respect of past claims events.